MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/executing-the-playfab-api-via-postman.md

    ![Postman - Manage Environment variables](media/tutorials/postman-manage-environment-variables.png)

-Postman environments are a way to save Key Value Pairs (KVPs) which can be automatically injected into any portion of the HTML call.
+Postman environments are a way to save Key Value Pairs (KVPs), which can be automatically injected into any portion of the HTML call.

 If you have a look through our collection, you will see **{{____}}** variables in most of them.
 These act as a time saver, as well as an easy way to switch between different environments.